-Anyone wishing to complain may wish to do so in writing (By Post or By Email) and, if so, they can follow the procedure as set out below.
+Anyone wishing to complain may wish to do so in writing by Email (Or Post, if you do not have an email address) and, if so, they can follow the procedure as set out below.
 However, should anyone wishing to complain wish to do so via telephone:

 They should contact Eustace Forjour (Chambers Director & Senior Clerk) directly should they wish to make a complaint about the professional conduct of a Barrister

 A note of the details of the complaint and what the complainant would like to have done about it shall be taken.
 Discussion will take place with the complainant regarding their concerns with an aim to resolve their outstanding issue.
 If the matter is resolved a record of the outcome will be stored.
 We will also check that the complainant is satisfied with the outcome and record this also.

 The complainant may also wish to have the outcome of the telephone discussion recorded in writing in which case this would be provided.

 If the complaint is not resolved by telephone then the complainant will be invited to write to us about their complaint so that it can be investigated formally.